huyingjie/hexo-theme-A-RSnippet/README.md

 1. Star the [repo](https://github.com/huyingjie/hexo-theme-A-RSnippet/).
 2. [Patreon (recurring, monthly)](https://www.patreon.com/arsnippet)

 	GitHub issue section is for issues or future features only.
-All seek-for-help activity should take place in the forum or [Discord](https://discord.gg/CB6CPzq).
+All seek-for-help activity should take place in the [forum](https://arsnippet.freeflarum.com/) or [Discord](https://discord.gg/CB6CPzq).

 	* For people who don't donate through Patreon:

-		If you ask a question via [Discord](https://discord.gg/CB6CPzq), you must use English and write a post in English in the forum (soon!) to show how you solve the problem.
+		If you ask a question via [Discord](https://discord.gg/CB6CPzq), you must use English and write a post in English in the [forum](https://arsnippet.freeflarum.com/) to show how you solve the problem.
 You must send me the link to the post.
 Otherwise, I will not answer your question(s) in the future.

 	* For people who donate through Patreon: